atomicobject/space-battle-2/README.md

 ## Goal

 Write an AI to command your troops to gather the most resources in the time allotted.
+You gather resources by exploring the map, finding resources, executing a gather action, and then returning to your base with the gathered resources.
 The AI communicates over TCP via a JSON protocol.

 ***